zenecture/neuroflow/README.md

 # IO

-To keep the efforts of a hard, long training phase, it is important to save and load a net.
-The computed weights are the precious part of the net, so in the component `neuroflow.application.plugin.IO` we will find functionality to build a `WeightProvider` from IO.
+We want to save our net to reuse or share the efforts of a hard, long training phase.
+The computed weights are the precious part of the net, so in the component `neuroflow.application.plugin.IO` we will find functionality to build a `WeightProvider` from IO and to write them to file.
 Scala Pickling is used as the (de-)serialization framework.
+Example:

 ```scala
 val file = "/path/to/net.json"